-Chinese pottery vessels dating from 7000 B.C. suggest evidence of mead fermentation that out-ages both wine and beer.
-The very first batch of mead was probably a chance discovery: Early foragers likely drank the contents of a rainwater-flooded beehive that had fermented naturally with the help of airborne yeast.
-Once knowledge of mead production was in place, the sweet beverage became globally gulpable, popular with Vikings, Mayans, Egyptians, Greeks and Romans alike.
+Chinese pottery vessels dating from 7000 B.C.E. suggest evidence of mead fermentation that predates both wine and beer.
+The first batch of mead was probably a chance discovery: Early foragers likely drank the contents of a rainwater-flooded beehive that had fermented naturally with the help of airborne yeast.
+Once knowledge of mead production was in place, it spread globally, and was popular with Vikings, Mayans, Egyptians, Greeks and Romans alike.

 Referred to as “nectar of the gods” by ancient Greeks, mead was believed to be dew sent from the heavens and collected by bees.
-Many European cultures considered bees to be the gods’ messengers, and mead was thus associated with immortality and other magical powers, such as Olympus-level strength and wit.
+Many European cultures considered bees to be the gods’ messengers, and mead was thus associated with immortality and other magical powers, such as divine strength and wit.
 For this reason, mead continued to factor heavily in Greek ceremonies even after its eventual decline in drinking popularity.

-4. Under the weather?
-Take a glass of mead.
+4. Under the Weather?
+Take a Glass of Mead.

 A single honeybee produces a meager twelfth of a teaspoon of honey per day.
-Because most meads require up to two gallons of the sweet stuff, every drop is precious.
+Because most meads require up to two gallons of the sweet stuff, each drop is precious.
 The honey used determines the overarching flavor of the mead, and can vary according to a honey bee’s particular diet of nectar and pollen.
-Traditional mead often uses a mild honey such as orange blossom, clover or acacia, but wildflower, blackberry and buckwheat honeys produce great results with sturdier, spiced meads.
+Traditional mead often uses a mild honey such as orange blossom, clover or acacia, but wildflower, blackberry and buckwheat honeys produce great results with sturdier spiced meads.

-6. Mead is incredibly diverse.
+6. Mead is Incredibly Diverse

 Sweet, dry, still or sparkling—all describe varieties of mead.
 But amble up the mead family tree a bit further and you’ll meet some of the more eccentric relatives.
 You already know metheglin, but don’t forget melomel, a mead that contains juice or fruit like blackberries and raspberries.
 Then there’s cyser, an apple-based mead; acerglyn, made with maple syrup; braggot, a mead/beer blend brewed with hops or barley; rhodomel, a very old style laced with roses—and legions more.

-The best part of Chaucer’s Canterbury Tales?
+The best part of Chaucer’s “Canterbury Tales?”
 When the mead starts flowing.
 In The Miller’s Tale, mead is described as the draught of townfolk and used to court a fair lady.
-Chaucer also makes mention of spiking his claret with honey—clearly he had a sweet tooth.
+Chaucer also mentions spiking his claret with honey—clearly he had a sweet tooth.

+Mead made its mark on other literary worlds, too.
+The epic poem “Beowulf” features public mead halls front and center: The boisterous mead hall called Heorot is attacked by the monster Grendel, motivating Beowulf to battle.
 Even J.R.R.
-Tolkien got down with mead mania in Middle-earth.
-He too referenced a mead hall as Rohan’s great gathering place and house of the king.
+Tolkien got down with mead mania in Middle-earth, referencing a mead hall as the kingdom of Rohan’s gathering place and house of the king.
 Sumptuously decorated with a straw roof that appeared to shine like gold from a distance, the mead hall was a space of great importance and power.

-10. Craft mead is on the rise.
+10. Craft Mead Is on the Rise

 Ready to jump headfirst into the honeycomb?
 It’s surprisingly easy.
 Try your hand at homemade mead-making with a DIY starter kit, similar to beginner homebrewing setups but with a bit more buzz.